100 things to do in Manchester

 Connect with the local environment through the UoM Tree Trail

 Here at the University, we treasure our green spaces.
-The Tree Trail is a project led by the Environmental Sustainability team and is designed to encourage you to get out and enjoy the physical and mental benefits of walking, boost your mindful reflection and to learn something new about the trees that you pass every day.
+The Tree Trail is a project led by the Environmental Sustainability team and is designed to encourage you to get out and enjoy the physical and mental benefits of walking, boost your mindful reflection and learn something new about the trees that you pass every day.
 You can choose your own starting point or follow one of our suggested routes, making this a unique way to explore campus and get to know the surrounding area.

 Take part in Sporticipate